Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `@JsonIgnore` -- Not actually a JPA annotation, but marks a field which should not be converted to/from JSON, especially for `@RequestBody`.
 Useful when you wish to store data in the database but not return it from GET or require it in POST.
+      If two objects refer to each other, then you will get something like `org.springframework.http.converter.HttpMessageNotWritableException: Could not write JSON: Infinite recursion (StackOverflowError)` unless at least one of them has the annotation, which should make sense if you really think about it.
     * `@Lob` -- identifies a field containing large data (e.g. images, etc.)  Useful when you want to store a longer string (e.g. longer than 255 characters).
     * Two-sided: ManyToMany.
 Let's suppose that "Primary" is the "owning" class (i.e. insertions and deletions are done